Best VPN for Small Business Remote Teams 2026: IT Setup Guide

 Practical Considerations

-Recommended Plan for Remote Work: The Plus tier ($3.89/month on a two-year plan) is the minimum recommended tier for remote workers, as it includes:
+Recommended Plan for Remote Work: The Plus tier is the minimum recommended tier for remote workers, as it includes:

 - Full Threat Protection Pro (not just Lite)